-A sensor network is a group of specialized transducers with a communications infrastructure intended to monitor and record conditions at diverse locations.
+A wireless sensor network is a group of specialized transducers with a communications infrastructure for monitoring and recording conditions at diverse locations.
 Commonly monitored parameters are temperature, humidity, pressure, wind direction and speed, illumination intensity, vibration intensity, sound intensity, power-line voltage, chemical concentrations, pollutant levels and vital body functions.

 Potential applications of sensor networks include:

 - The Australian government uses sensor networks to enhance national security and help protect the environment.